-How to take screenshots in Windows 10
+How to take a screenshot in Windows 10

-Snapping screenshots in Windows 10 can be helpful indeed.
-Screenshots are useful for quickly showing someone what's on your desktop, or grabbing a quick moment from a video that you need to share.
-Taking screenshots with Windows 10's built-in controls is easy, but the methods to do so aren't exactly obvious.
+There are good reasons why you might want to take a screenshot in Windows 10.
+A screenshot can be useful for quickly showing someone what’s on your desktop, or grabbing a quick moment from a video that you need to share.
+Windows 10’s built-in screenshot controls are easy to use, but they aren’t exactly obvious.

 Here are three built-in Windows screenshot keyboard shortcuts, most of which will also work in earlier versions of Windows.
 We’ll also suggest a few third-party applications for those who need a more powerful screenshot utility.